Mark Rogowski: Murder of Jessica Bergsten

+Concerned when his daughter failed to answer phone calls, Bergsten's father reported her missing and put up posters with her photo requesting information all over the city of San Diego.
+While out with his spiritual advisor and friend Auggie Constantino, Rogowski saw one of these posters.
+Though he did not say anything incriminating at the time, Constantino later said that Rogowski's demeanor changed after seeing the poster.

-Bergsten's body was found by campers on April 10, 1991, but it was so decomposed, it could not be identified.
-Plagued by guilt, Rogowski informed Constantino: "Remember that girl from the poster?
+Bergsten's body was found by campers on April 10, 1991, but it was so decomposed that it could not be identified.
+Shortly thereafter, Rogowski confessed to his friend Constantino that: "Remember that girl from the poster?
 She was the one I killed."
-Constantino encouraged Rogowski to confess his crime to the police, which he subsequently did.
+Constantino encouraged Rogowski to confess his crime to the police.

-Rogowski turned himself in on April 11, 1991, and led police to the grave of Bergsten's body.
-Police searched his home, and found evidence of blood soaked through the carpet padding and into the floorboards in two small spots, adjacent to where Bergsten's head allegedly rested.
-In his confession, Rogowski conveyed he killed Bergsten in a misplaced act of revenge toward McClain, calling Bergsten the "mold Brandi was made out of."
-Entering prison, Rogowski was diagnosed with bipolar disorder.
+Rogowski turned himself in on April 11, 1991, and led police to where he had disposed of Bergsten's body.
+Police searched his home and found blood that soaked through the carpet padding and into the floorboards in two small spots, adjacent to where Bergsten's head allegedly rested.
+In his confession, Rogowski claimed that he had killed Bergsten in a misplaced act of revenge toward McClain, saying that Bergsten was made from the "same mold Brandi was made out of".

-Hearing, prison, and parole
+Hearing and sentencing

-Rogowski was charged with "special circumstances," committing a murder during rape.
+Rogowski was charged with murder and a "special circumstances" enhancement because the murder was committed during a rape.
 Under California law, this warrants the death penalty or life imprisonment without the possibility of parole.
 His lawyer, John Jimenez, challenged the validity and content of the confession.
-Jimenez appealed the rape charge, insisting the decomposed body showed no signs of forcible rape, but the appeal was eventually dismissed.
+Jimenez also moved to dismiss the rape charge, insisting the decomposed body showed no signs of forcible rape, but the judge denied that request.

 Following the advice of his attorney, Rogowski pled guilty to first-degree murder and rape, thus avoiding the death penalty or life without the chance of parole.
-In January 1992, at the plea hearing, Gator submitted a four-page written statement.
-He accepted responsibility for his acts, accepted responsibility for sexual activities outside of marriage, for his promiscuity, and for not following the word of the Bible.
+In January 1992, at the plea hearing, Rogowski submitted a four-page written statement.
+He claimed to accept responsibility for his acts, but also began blaming outside factors unrelated to the death, such as his previous sexual activities outside of marriage, pornography, and "not following the word of the Bible."

 Rogowski was sentenced on March 6, 1992.
-Five uniformed bailiffs with metal detectors were at the hearing due to a rumor Stephen Bergsten (the father of the victim) would attempt to harm Rogowski.
-Bergsten lost two properties due to his involvement with a nationwide drug ring, and he allegedly had nothing to lose by harming Rogowski.
-With the bailiffs standing between Rogowski and Bergsten, Rogowski offered an apology while Bergsten shouted back he "was a coward" who would "die a thousand deaths".
+Five uniformed bailiffs with metal detectors were at the hearing due to a rumor that Stephen Bergsten, the father of the victim, would attempt to harm Rogowski.
+With the bailiffs standing between Rogowski and Bergsten, Rogowski stated "I sincerely hope that they can accept my apology for my carelessness," a statement that prompted outrage from Bergsten.
+In his victim impact statement, Bergsten called Rogowski a coward who would "die a thousand deaths".

-Rogowski received a 31-year to life prison sentence: six years for forcible rape and 25 years to life for the first-degree murder charges to be served consecutively.
+Rogowski received a 31-year-to-life prison sentence: six years for forcible rape and 25 years to life for the first-degree murder charges to be served consecutively.
+After entering prison, Rogowski was diagnosed with bipolar disorder.